Professor Gemma Blackshaw

 Gemma is an interdisciplinary scholar, writer and curator who works on the intersection of modern and contemporary art and literature with questions of health and care.

-Gemma’s research-led curatorial practices are deeply archival, bringing unknown artists and objects to presentations of modernism, repairing histories of art and of medicine by attending to what has been deemed minor to them.
-She has curated major international loan exhibitions for galleries and museums in London (National Gallery; Wellcome Collection) and Vienna (Leopold Museum; Wien Museum).
+Gemma’s research-led writing and curating practices are deeply archival, bringing unknown artists, objects, voices and sources to discussions and displays of modernism; seeking to repair histories of art and of medicine by attending to what has been deemed minor to them.
+She has curated major, international-loan exhibitions for galleries and museums in London (National Gallery; Wellcome Collection) and Vienna (Leopold Museum; Wien Museum).
 She is Academic Associate at the Freud Museum, London.

 Prior to working at the RCA, Gemma was Professor of Art History at University of Plymouth where she coordinated research for Art History (2013–18); led the MRes Art History (2013–15) and the BA Art History programmes (2005–8; 2011–13); and co-led the BA Joint-Honours Fine Art & Art History programme (2005–08, 2011–13).